connexcs/docs/docs/reporting-problems.md

 Sometimes complications are resolved easily by turning off parameters that are not compatible.
 These are instances where a little troubleshooting might solve it.
 There are other times where a bit of help is needed as well; understanding the documentation will speed our efforts to remedy larger concerns.
 Whenever possible please consult the ConnexCS documentation before contacting support.

+**Step 2: Gather data**
-Step 2: Gather data to help us understand and resolve your issue as quickly as possible
+This step helps us understand and resolve your issue as quickly as possible

 * **User Interface Issues**: Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
 For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot", or use your OS's built-in snipping tool.
 * **Problems with Calls**: For problems with call flow, the **Call-ID** is how we identify which calls are affected.
 It helps us isolate customers, providers, and/or channels that may be affected.
 Call-ID is found in the **Logging** section by clicking on a call, and then copying the ID to right of the panel.